 Tools for lowering the toll of tech on your week

-Are you leaving the office late, working on weekends and answering emails at all hours of the night?
-It’s easier than ever for your workplace to demand an incredible amount of your time and energy.
-If your emails are the first and last things that you see everyday, perhaps this is the article for you.
-The following are some simple tips for finding a little more breathing space without going off grid or throwing your phone out the window.
+Are you working from home and never quite finishing up for the day?
+Doing one or two long days in the office each week, or quickly checking emails on a Sunday morning?
+With the push to remote working it’s easier than ever for your employer and customers to demand an incredible amount of your time and energy.
+If your emails are the first and last thing that you see everyday, perhaps this is the article for you.
+The following are some simple tips for finding tools to lower the toll of tech on your week without going off the grid or throwing your phone into the dishwasher.

 Take a tech free day each week

-It’s easy to get the feeling that you can never leave your work behind.
+It’s far too easy to get the feeling you can never leave work behind you.
 You are always on call and your urgent response is needed right now.
 It would probably be unreasonable and potentially unnecessary to ask you to take a month away from your phone, but the idea of leaving your phone off for one day over the weekend could be more reasonable.
-Ask yourself, how can you create a tech free day or couple of hours each week to recharge and check in?
+Ask yourself, how can you create a tech free day or couple of hours each week to recharge.

 Make use of aeroplane mode

-Some companies are starting to implement the rule that no emails should be sent between 8pm and 8am.
-Can you adopt this policy?
+Some companies are starting to implement the rule that no emails should be sent between 8pm to 8am.
+Can you adopt this policy or a similar one that works for your life?
 It might sound difficult, but is it time to chat with your team about your communication strategy?
-It might not be 8pm to 8am, but having a conversation around communication within your team can often lead to positive solutions that will increase productivity and clarify how your team best communicates.
+It might not be 8pm to 8am but having a conversation around positive solutions for your team may increase productivity and have a beneficial impact on team morale.

 Create an automated notice so you can let go of the feeling that someone’s waiting for your reply